DataPrep Orchestrator

 Image | $DATAOPS_DATAPREP_RUNNER_IMAGE |

-The DataOps DataPrep Orchestrator is a pre-set orchestrator that allows processing and synchronizing of files between two locations, such as two different AWS S3 buckets or a local folder and an Azure Storage Blob.
+The DataPrep orchestrator allows the processing and synchronizing of files between two locations, such as two different AWS S3 buckets or a local folder and an Azure Storage Blob.

-All the files present in the input/source location are compared to the output/target location.
-Files that are not present on the target location are downloaded from the source, processed, and uploaded to the target.
+All the files in the input/source location are compared to the output/target location.
+Files not present at the target location are downloaded from the source, processed, and uploaded to the target.

 The file processing is handled by either Python or bash scripts, with the following locations supported and interchangeable: